Qualtrics is an online survey distribution and collection tool that is now available to all UTHealth users.

 MATLAB is a high-level language and interactive environment that enables you to perform computationally intensive tasks faster than with traditional programming languages such as C, C++, and Fortran.

-Access to licenses are available for SBMI doctoral students and graduate research assistants.
+Access to licenses are available for graduate research assistants working with a PI on a research project.

 If you are interested in installing a copy on your computer, please e-mail SBMItech@uth.tmc.edu with proof of your doctoral student or graduate research assistant status.